Frequently Asked Questions

-Swing Left is an online community that connects you with your nearest swing district.
-This is a district where the winner, an elected official who is now serving a two-year term in the House of Representatives, won the election by a thin margin in November 2016.
+Swing Left is an online community that connects you with your nearest Swing District.
+This is a district where the winner, an elected official who is now serving a two-year term in the House of Representatives, won the November 2016 election by a thin margin, or is otherwise vulnerable in 2018.

 Why do we need Swing Left?

 Voters in “safe” districts tend to feel powerless about their impact on local elections that have national repercussions.
 At the same time, House midterm elections, including in Swing Districts, tend to receive less attention than other races.
 We formed Swing Left to provide a simple way for voters living both inside and outside of Swing Districts to come together and channel their time, resources, and ideas to help progressives prevail in these critical races.

 Swing Left’s goal is to flip the House of Representatives in the 2018 midterm elections and put a check on the Trump and GOP agenda.
 We will achieve this by organizing and supporting volunteers to have an impact Swing Districts across the country.

 How do I sign up to volunteer with Swing Left?

 You can sign up to volunteer in your nearest Swing District by going to swingleft.org and entering your zip code.
 You will be directed to your nearest Swing District.
 Enter your email address and click “Get Involved” to begin receiving actionable opportunities in your inbox to volunteer and support Democratic candidates.

 Who created Swing Left?